awsdocs/amazon-rds-user-guide/doc_source/Oracle.Procedural.Importing.DataPump.md

   + Rule sets

   RDS for Oracle DB instances don't support importing these dump files\.
 + To exclude unsupported Oracle Scheduler objects, use additional directives during the Data Pump export\.
-If you use `DBMS_DATAPUMP`, add an additional `METADATA_FILTER` before the `DBMS_METADATA.START_JOB`:
+If you use `DBMS_DATAPUMP`, you can add an additional `METADATA_FILTER` before the `DBMS_METADATA.START_JOB`:

   ```
   DBMS_DATAPUMP.METADATA_FILTER(